 Kenneth P. Miller, Senior Scholar

 Associate Professor Miller joined Claremont McKenna College’s Government Department in 2003.
 He received a bachelor degree in Government from Pomona College, a law degree from Harvard, and a Ph.D. in political science from U. C. Berkeley.
 Miller’s research has focused on the intersection of law and politics.
 His book Direct Democracy and the Courts (Cambridge University Press, 2009), is considered the leading authority on the relationship between citizen-enacted laws and judicial review.
 His co-edited book, The New Political Geography of California (Berkeley Public Policy Press, 2008), explores, among other topics, the ways that cultural and religious differences are dividing the state politically.
 In 2011-12, he was the Ann and Herbert W. Vaughan Visiting Fellow at the James Madison Program in American Ideals and Institutions at Princeton University.
-Miller has offered political analysis in various media outlets, including BBC World Service Radio, NPR, Financial Times, The Los Angeles Times, and The San Francisco Chronicle.
+Miller is a member of the board of the Veritas Forum.
+He has offered political analysis in various media outlets, including BBC World Service Radio, NPR, Financial Times, The Los Angeles Times, and The San Francisco Chronicle.

 Mary Poplin, Senior Scholar and Member of the Board of Directors